Frequently Asked Questions

 - If our prerequisite is for one semester of a subject [i.e. 1 semester of Microbiology, or Microbiology I] you must take a course of the subject that is 4-6 credit hours [i.e. 1 Microbiology course that is 4-6 credit hours]

-- If our prerequisite is for one year of a subject [i.e. 2 semesters of Calculus or Calculus I & II] you must take 2 quarters of the subject that are both 4-6 credit hours [i.e. 2 quarters of Calculus or Calculus I, II where each course is 4-6 credit hours]
+- If our prerequisite is for one year of a subject [i.e. 2 semesters of General Chemistry or General Chemisty I & II] you must take 2 quarters of the subject that are both 4-6 credit hours [i.e. 2 quarters of General Chemistry or General Chemistry I, II where each course is 4-6 credit hours]

 What grade must I receive in my prerequisite courses for them to qualify?